Islington Libraries: 21st century: library renovations, budget cuts and COVID-19

 At the start of the 21st century, all libraries in the system were either rebuilt or renovated.
 In 2004, the N4 library opened, followed in 2008 by the reopening of the Lewis Carroll Children's Library.
 In 2017, Islington opened the Cat and Mouse Library, which replaced the John Barnes library, and maintained the number of libraries in Islington -- bucking a national trend of library closures.
 The Library was named after Cat and Mouse laws, and aims to recognize the sacrifices endured by Suffragettes imprisoned in Holloway Prison, which used to stand nearby.
 The other seven libraries in the service all experienced refurbishment at some point between 2000 and 2025, with the Central Library experiencing a significant refresh.

 In adjusted 2010 pounds, the budget has shrunk by nearly 75%.

 Budget cuts in the 2010s led to expenditure cuts for libraries, which have yet to be reversed.
 As of 2024/2025, the total expenditure on the library service stood at £3.93 million, a decrease from the nearly £6.8 million in 2010/2011, particularly when accounting for inflation.
 Most of the funding goes towards staff costs, at a higher share of overall expenditure than peer library services.

 The North Library saw its opening hours drop by nearly 25%.

-Opening hours for a number of libraries were cut (with the exception of the Central, West and Finsbury libraries), and have yet to fully recover -- as of 2023/24 they were down 6%, or around 1200 hours annually.
+Opening hours for all libraries except Central, West and Finsbury were cut, and have yet to fully recover -- as of 2023/24 they were down 6%, or around 1200 hours annually.
 In 2011, partly to reduce costs, the system began to introduce automated terminals for book check-outs.

 In 2016, in partnership with the ALA, British Library and Free Word, Islington Libraries led the organization of Banned Books Week for the first time in the UK.
-Then Islington council member Asima Shaikh noted that “Islington – one-time home of George Orwell, with its rich history of radical thought, creative expression, and innovation – is the perfect place to celebrate Banned Books Week."
+Then Islington council member Asima Shaikh noted that "Islington – one-time home of George Orwell, with its rich history of radical thought, creative expression, and innovation – is the perfect place to celebrate Banned Books Week."
 Additional iterations took place in 2018, 2019 and 2021.

 During the COVID-19 crisis, all libraries were closed to the public at various times, with libraries later serving as vaccination centers.

 In 2023, Islington Council ended library fines in the name of access, and in the context of the "cost of living" crisis.
 In 2014/15 and 2015/16, around £60,000 had been charged in overdue fees.

 In 2024/25, Islington Libraries had 23,472 active members (+5.7% year-on-year).

+In September 2026, the Council confirmed that a new library strategy was being developed: a quarter of the library budget may be shifted to other Council priorities, with potential library closures to follow.